mentorapp/railsapp/README.md

 During Sprint Planning at the start of the project we created tasks on our team trello board.
 Each morning during the stand-up, team members choose what they would like to work on and the task is allocated to them on Trello and moved to the 'Doing' list.
 At the end of the day we come together and assess the progress of the items as a team, deciding which ones are ready to go in the 'Done' list and which should remain for the following day.

-Sometimes we choose to pair or mob program, especially for the initial setup components of the app design.
+Sometimes we choose to pair or mob program, especially for crucial components of the app design.
 We prefer to work together in person, so sometimes once someone chooses a task, either or both remaining team members choose to join them on the task because they are also interested and would like to use the opportinity to work on it together to learn.

 ## 18. Discuss how Agile methodology is being implemented in your project.